normand1/SwiftRawPodcast/Introduction/introduction.md

 Hi Everyone,

-My name is David and you’re listening to the Swift Raw Podcast.
+My name is David Norman and you’re listening to the Swift Raw Podcast.
 I’ll keep this brief because that’s the point of this whole podcast.
 I listen to a lot of software engineering podcasts and there are a lot of great ones out there.